What is earnest money?

 Vet the escrow service (and payment process)

-The escrow company is another part of the home buying process you should discuss with your agent or attorney.
+The escrow company is another part of the home-buying process you should discuss with your agent or attorney.
 The seller normally selects the escrow provider, but you have the right to vet and potentially request a different provider if you or your real estate team deem it necessary.

-FAQs about earnest money deposits
+FAQ about earnest money deposits

 Does earnest money go toward the down payment?